 If you want to go on any course, please follow this protocol.
 All the forms mentioned here are available from your GP scheme administrator.

-- Arrange cover for your absence first: in a hospital post, this means liaising with your peers and rota co-ordinator.
+- Arrange cover for your absence first: in a hospital post, this means liaising with your peers.
 In a GP post, this means liaising with the Practice Manager.

 - Fill out a Study Leave Application Form first.
 Then see if your Consultant or GP Trainer and Training Programme Director will approve your request and sign their part of the form.
 Forms must be submitted as far in advance as possible but in any event no later than 6 weeks prior to the proposed leave.

 - If study leave is approved, go ahead and pay for the course yourself.
 If study leave is not approved a brief explanation will be provided.

 - When the course is over, then fill out the Study Leave claim back expenses form, which helps you to reclaim what you’ve personally forked out.